didymus707/scraper/README.md

 # Scraper
 A Web Scraper is a program that quite literally scrapes or gathers data off of websites.
+What this does is to grab information about the programs and the contents being taught in the school of programming and the return the result to the user

 The main goal of this project is to put into practice concepts learned in Object Oriented Programming.
 Particularly, classes and access to their attributes.